 Flow Batteries:

 Flow batteries are a type of rechargeable battery that uses liquid electrolytes to store energy.
 Unlike lithium-ion and sodium-sulfur batteries, which store energy in a solid form, flow batteries store energy in a liquid form that is pumped through the system.
 This unique design allows flow batteries to be highly scalable, meaning they can easily be expanded to store larger amounts of energy without sacrificing efficiency.
-Flow batteries are particularly suitable for large-scale, long-duration storage, and can last for thousands of charge-discharge cycles without
+Flow batteries are particularly suitable for large-scale, long-duration storage, and can last for thousands of charge-discharge cycles.

 THE ECONOMIC AND SOCIAL IMPACT OF BESS